 Anytime we attempt to control another we perpetuate our own insecurities.
 The illusion is that if another would change we’d be happy, or we would feel safe.
-However, we never really have control, its always short term.
-In attempting to play this game, we end up placing our happiness and inner peace upon external conditions.
+In doing this we end up placing our happiness and inner peace upon external conditions.
 The result is constant triggering and emotional distress, which perpetuates low self-worth.
-Low self-worth is often the cause of most relationship drama and to play the game of trying to please another is a trap of temporary gain and repetitive conflict.
-For it feeds the up and down cycles of conflict and distress.
+Low self-worth is often the cause of most relationship drama and the game of trying to please another is a trap of temporary gain filled with emotional highs and lows followed by repetitive conflict.
 You cannot make another person happy if they are not first happy and accepting to themselves.
-Any attempt to do so, ends up enabling their behavior which continues to belittle their self-worth and insecurities.
+Any attempt to do so, ends up enabling their behavior which continues to impact both parties with their self-worth and insecurities.
 When we have self-love we love without control or conditions naturally.
 To get out of relationships that are manipulative, go within and make the inner changes first and then notice how the outer begins to reflect such.

 The shame and blame game